mmrauta/computing-systems/README.md

 # computing-systems
-Exercises from "The elements of computing systems"
+My implementation of exercises from the book ["The Elements of Computing Systems"](https://mitpress.mit.edu/books/elements-computing-systems).